5 C’s & 10 C’s Of Survival | Dave Canterbury Recommends…

 These elements of survival basics are well worth remembering (and practicing).

-Dave Canterbury, author of “BushCraft 101” and “Advanced Bush Craft”, first came up with the concept which he calls the 5 C’s (and then the 10 C’s) of survivability.
+Dave Canterbury, the author of “Bushcraft 101” and “Advanced Bush Craft”, first came up with the concept that he calls the 5 C’s (and then the 10 C’s of survival).

 When putting together a minimalist (or any) basic survival kit, consider these categories for survivability.
 It will help determine what product you might choose to fulfill the categorical purpose of each “C”.

-The choices are up to you.
-But the 5 C’s and 10 C’s of survival are great guidelines.
-I will list them here with examples, and will also include a few videos of Canterbury talking about the concept below.
+The choices are up to you, but the 5 C’s and 10 C’s of survival are great guidelines.
+I will list them here with examples and also include a few videos of Canterbury talking about the concept below.

 Cutting